The Fudaiji Temple Honkyoku of the Seien Ryu 普大寺 西園流

 Iwata Ritsuen Seien VI 岩田律園 (passed away Nov.
 16th 2018), my grand-teacher.
 Survived by his son Akihiko Iwata 岩田昭彦

 The Seien Ryu preserves the original Honkyoku of Fudaiji temple which were passed down to Kanetomo Seien I 兼友西園 (b.
 1818) by the final two Fudaiji Komuso, Gyokudo and Baizan.
 The home of Seien Ryu is Nagoya, which isn’t far from the original Fudaiji temple which was in Hamamatsu.
-The Honkyoku repertoire consists of 11 pieces which have become well known through the versions created within the Myoan Taizan Ha 樋口 対 which was founded by a student of Seien I named Suzuki Kodo, later known as Higuchi Taizan (1856 – 11/22/1914).
+The Honkyoku repertoire consists of 11 pieces which have become well known through the versions created within the Myoan Taizan Ha 明暗 対山派 which was founded by a student of Seien I named Suzuki Kodo, later known as Higuchi Taizan (1856 – 11/22/1914) (as of recently the school is now known as Fuke Myoan).

-This more simplistic, straight forward, unadorned style from rural Japan has largely gone unappreciated in its original forms outside of its home, with most masters opting to learn the more embellished versions from Myoan Taizan Ha and/or offshoots thereof.
-However, because the Fudaiji Seien Ryu way of playing Honkyoku is the most minimalistic in all of Japan, it holds tremendous value for those with humble aspirations or minimalist sensibilities.
+The Fudaiji Seien Ryu way of playing is the most austere, unadorned style in Japan.
+It comes from what was over the rural countryside.
+It’s largely gone unappreciated in its original forms outside of its home because most masters opted to learn the more embellished versions from Myoan Taizan Ha, and/or offshoots thereof.
+However, because the Fudaiji Seien Ryu way of playing Honkyoku is the most minimalistic in all of Japan it holds tremendous value for those with humble aspirations or minimalist sensibilities.

-These are the 11 Fudaiji Seien Ryu Honkyoku;
+These are the 11 Fudaiji Seien Ryu Honkyoku in the order I teach them in;

-1. Honte Shirabe 本手調子 – Hon, “root”, Te(hodoki) 手解き/手ほどき “teach/learn the basics”/“get a hand for it”, Shirabe “tune/tone; vein; mood; way; manner; style“.
+1. Honte Shirabe 本手調子 – Hon or “root”, Te(hodoki) 手解き/手ほどき “teach/learn the basics”/“get a hand for it”, Shirabe “tune/tone; vein; mood; way; manner; style“.
 Often called/pronounced ‘Choshi’ in Myoan Taizan Ha and other schools (Honshirabe in Dokyoku Chikushinkai).

 2. Shizu 志津 – possibly referring to or from the Shizu district of Nishikawa Town, located at the foot of Mt.
 Gassan; an important pilgrimage of the Dewa Sanzan 出羽三山.